defl/videoprocessor/README.md

 **Showtime!**

-With all that out of the way, get grab the latest release from https://github.com/defl/videoprocessor and enjoy :)
+With all that out of the way, grab the latest release from https://github.com/defl/videoprocessor and enjoy :)

 # Community and bleeding edge